Sainik School, Sujanpur Tihra: Extra-curricular activities

 Science Clubs, Music Club, Literary Club, Photography, G.K Club.
 Karate club, Trackers, English literature, yoga etc. are functioning at present in the school under the guidance of expert and experienced teachers.

 Physical Training, Cross Country and Games-Hockey, Football, Athletics, Basketball, Handball and Volleyball are compulsory for all boys.
-While greater emphasis is laid on the academic progress of the students, the school provides ample scope for the development of their creative faculties and skill in Fine Arts, Craft and other hobbies.
-The school has also introduced an obstacle course to test and improve courage, physical endurance and physique of the students.
+The school has also introduced an obstacle course.
 Regularly cultural evenings etc. are organized between the hostels.
 Water sports, Mountaineering etc. is done on regular intervals.

 Sports

-The Sainik Schools provides maximum opportunities for the cadets to participate in games in the following categories.
+The Sainik Schools provides opportunities for the cadets to participate in games in the following categories.